 LOCALLY DRIVEN: Our Y is driven by an ongoing assessment of community needs and is led by a local board of community volunteers.

-KEY PARTNERSHIPS: Recognizing the importance of collaborations, our Y establishes key partnerships with community organizations, including local school districts, the United Way of Westmoreland County, Peoples Library, Head Start, The Community Foundation of Westmoreland County, Westmoreland Human Opportunities, Westmoreland Intermediate Unit, Wesley Spectrum Services, local churches and more.
+KEY PARTNERSHIPS: Recognizing the importance of collaborations, our Y establishes key partnerships with community organizations, including local school districts, churches, the United Way of Westmoreland County, Peoples Library, Head Start, The Community Foundation of Westmoreland County, Westmoreland Human Opportunities, Westmoreland Intermediate Unit, Wesley Spectrum Services and more.